Featured image for Moltbot (Clawdbot) Guide: Self-Hosted AI Setup & Tutorial

 When researching a topic, I used to open 20 browser tabs, skim each one, take notes, then synthesize everything into coherent understanding.
 Time-consuming.

-With Clawdbot:
+With Moltbot:

 I give it a research topic and criteria: